kibitan/setup_mac/README.md

     - should be disable mac original IME ( many time freeze )
 - notification setting
   - turn on DoNotDistrurb at display off
-- turn off clock, battery from menubar
+- turn off clock, battery, siri from menubar

 - see also: https://paper.dropbox.com/doc/Effective-Mac-Mac-ec4qEn9JCZbbLFtWn8wFL